João Pessoa, PB, Brazil, 1987

 Lives and works in Brasília, DF, Brazil

-Iris Helena’s research is characterized by a critical, philosophical, and poetic investigation of the urban landscape.
-In her practice, the artist incorporates the image of the city into the surfaces/media chosen to materialize it.
-The precarious and ordinary supports are often taken from everyday consumption and enable the (re)construction of memory tied to risk, instability, and, above all, the desire for erasure.
+Iris Helena’s research focuses on a critical, philosophical, and poetic investigation of urban landscapes.
+The artist incorporates the image of the city into the surfaces/supports she chooses to materialize it.
+Precarious and ordinary supports are often removed from their everyday use and enable the construction/reconstruction of memory linked to risk, instability, and, above all, the desire for erasure.

-Among her solo exhibitions, highlights include: “Práticas de Arquivo-Morto,” Caixa Cultural São Paulo, São Paulo, Brazil (2019); Swab, Pavellón Italiano, IT (2017); “Aliança: navegando o mar cor de vinho em demanda de povos de línguas estranhas,” Alfinete Galeria, Brasília, Brazil (2016); and “Marcadores,” Portas Vilaseca Galeria, Rio de Janeiro, Brazil (2015).
+Among her solo exhibitions, highlights include: “Achados e Perdidos”, Portas Vilaseca, Rio de Janeiro, RJ (2024); “Práticas de Arquivo-Morto,” Caixa Cultural São Paulo, São Paulo, Brazil (2019); “Aliança: navegando o mar cor de vinho em demanda de povos de línguas estranhas,” Alfinete Galeria, Brasília, Brazil (2016); and “Marcadores,” Portas Vilaseca Galeria, Rio de Janeiro, Brazil (2015).

 Recent group exhibitions include: “33º Programa de Exposições,” Centro Cultural São Paulo, São Paulo, SP, Brazil (2024); “Prêmio Transborda Brasília,” Caixa Cultural de Brasília, DF, Brazil (2023); Bienal de Arte Contemporânea da Paraíba, Galeria Sesc Cabo Branco, João Pessoa, PB, Brazil (2023); “At Memory’s Edge,” The Fundación Pablo Atchugarry, Miami, Florida, USA (2022); “La Fabrique du Paysage,” Galerie Duchamp/Centre d’Art Contemporaine de la Ville d’Yvetot, Yvetot, France (2019); “Espacio Cartográfico/ Imaginário Cartográfico de uma Cidade,” Rincón Projects, Bogotá, Colombia (2018); among others.

-Her works are part of important collections, such as: Instituto PIPA (Brazil), Arte Al Límite (Chile), Museu de Arte do Rio – MAR (Brazil), Gilberto Chateaubriand Collection – Museu de Arte Moderna / MAM (Brazil); among others.
+Her works are part of important collections, such as: Pinacoteca de São Paulo (Brazil), Instituto PIPA (Brazil), Arte Al Límite (Chile), Museu de Arte do Rio – MAR (Brazil), Gilberto Chateaubriand Collection – Museu de Arte Moderna / MAM (Brazil); among others.

 “[…] Gestures survive despite ourselves and despite everything.
 They are our own living fossils […]” Georges Didi-Huberman, Ergue-se um gesto.
 In: Levantes.
 2017.